1,000+ Opportunities

 If you are a producer interested in selling to grant beneficiaries, please see our For Producers page.
 Washington State Department of Agriculture Natural Resources Building For assistance during business hours,

-Based on current listing details, eligibility includes: School districts, child care centers, summer meal program operators (nonprofits can apply as partners), tribal compact schools, tribal early learning centers.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: School districts, child care centers, summer meal program operators (nonprofits can apply as partners), tribal compact schools, tribal early learning centers.
+Confirm the full requirements in the official notice before applying.